yochannah/carpentries.org/_posts/2020/11/2020-11-25-Mentoring-2021-Cycle1.md

 ---
 layout: page
 authors: ["Katherine Simeon","Samar Elsheikh"]
-teaser: "Calling all mentors & mentees for first cycle of Mentoring Groups for 2021!"
+teaser: "Become a mentor or mentee for first cycle of 2021 Mentoring Groups!"
 title: "Apply to Join The Carpentries 2021 Mentoring Program!"
 date: 2020-11-25
 time: "09:00:00"